 Our policy applies to all staff, parents, advisory body members, volunteers, visitors and pupils.
-A copy of our safeguarding policy is available to download here.
+A copy of our safeguarding policy, including information on PREVENT, is available to download here.
 A hard copy may be obtained on request from the school office.

 If you have any concerns regarding safeguarding children at Kennett Primary School then please see:

 Mrs Michelle Mountford (Deputy Designated Safeguarding Lead) MMountford@kennett.cambs.sch.uk

 Mrs Nicola Turton (Deputy Designated Safeguarding Lead) NTurton@kennett.cambs.sch.uk

 If you are concerned about anything you see or hear around school, please let a Safeguarding Lead know.
 They will offer advice and take the appropriate action.